 Since the 17th century, fleeing enslaved peoples brought from Africa to America, established little townships all over the Colombian Caribbean.
 Yet, although more than 2 centuries have gone by, these people have not received land titles.
 The Colombian legislation allows them to file a land solicitation procedure but it has technical requirements that they do not know about or do not have the resources to fulfill.
-With this crowdfund we will request land for over 2000 people in Bolivar.
+With this crowdfunding, we will request land for over 2000 people in Bolivar- Col.

 Over 400.000 rural inhabitants of the Colombian Caribbean are afrodescendants and have historically lived in little townships called "corregimientos" and "veredas".
 They don't have access to clean water, sanitation, sewage systems; some of them don't even have electricity.
-Yet, although they can be tracked historically well into the 17th century, time when their ancestors fled during slavery (cimarronaje), today, the still do not have land titles which has blocked their access to other rights.
+Yet, although they can be tracked historically well into the 17th century, time when their ancestors fled during slavery (cimarronaje), today, they still do not have land titles that have blocked their access to other rights.

-Once tha land titling request is accepted, the land is untouchable until the request is answered.
+Once the land titling request is accepted, the land is untouchable until the request is answered.
 That stops gentrification and violent displacement because it takes the land off the market.
-If the request is accepted, the memberes of the census and their heirs will own the land forever, as the legislation makes it inembargable, imprescriptible and inalienable.
-This will allow communities to have negotiation capacity with governments and private parties and therefor be included in development.
+If the request is accepted, the members of the census and their heirs will own the land forever, by the legislation that property cannot be taken away by proscription, seize, or transferred.
+This will allow communities to have negotiation capacity with governments and private parties and be included.